 The Sports Squares program is a quick and easy way to support MoTAS and Temple Ahavat Shalom.
 All monies earned by this program are used to fund special activities of Temple Ahavat Shalom that are above and beyond what is covered by the general fund.

-Registrations are currently closed, as the board is full.
-When they are open, the following applies: You can register either by printing a form (download the form, and then print) and mailing it in with your payment, or you can register online.
+Registration is open for 2018 NCAA Squares.
+You can register either by printing a form (download the form, and then print) and mailing it in with your payment, or you can register online.
 Note: there is an additional small per-square fee charged for handling by TicketLeap for on-line registrants.
 Registration closes Tuesday, January 29, 2019, unless otherwise announced.
 You can find a paper registration form here.
 Click the following button to register online: